 Nutrition (per 1 cup serving): 336 calories, 9.5 g fat (3.2 g saturated fat), 155 mg sodium, 15.2 g carbs (1 g fiber, 12 g sugar), 44.4 g protein

-Just because it’s not quite time to fire up the grill for a BBQ, doesn’t mean you can’t create your favorite warm weather meal.
+Just because it's not quite time to fire up the grill for a BBQ, doesn't mean you can't create your favorite warm-weather meal which also doubles as one of our go-to crock pot recipes.
 These lean pork chops are topped with inflammatory-fighting pineapple, immunity-boosting onion and a savory homemade barbecue sauce.

 Get the recipe from Diethood.

 Nutrition: 540 calories, 26 g fat (9 g saturated fat), 660 mg sodium, 34 g carbs (3 g fiber, 7 g sugar), 33 g protein

 You probably see braised short ribs fetching a $20 or more price tag on menus these days.
 But what if we told you that high cost is just because it takes restaurants a long time to cook the ribs?
 Short ribs are actually one of the cheapest cuts of meat.
 They require a long cooking time because they're quite fibrous.
 Don't bother spending money eating out when you can whip up this unctuous recipe just as well at home.

 Get the recipe from Running to the Kitchen.

 Slow Cooker Carnitas

 Nutrition per ½ cup serving: 264 calories, 11 g fat (4 g saturated fat), 130 mg sodium, 6 g carbs (0 g fiber, 1 g sugar), 33 g protein